JoshMate/JoshMate_TTT/README.md

-# JoshMate_TTT2
+# JoshMate_TTT

 ![ttt_icon](Z_Patchnotes/Misc/TTT2_Icon.png)

-A HEAVILY modified fork of the TTT2 Codebase for Gmod written in LUA.
+A HEAVILY modified fork of the TTT Codebase for Gmod written in LUA for The Silver Sun's TTT Game Night